Setting up a telephone in France… The ins and outs of getting your phone line set up and choosing your phone service provider:

-You don’t have to take a France Télécom package for phone calls – there are alternative providers in France as well as English speaking companies such as UK Telecom or Teleconnect and it may be more economical to shop around.
+You don’t have to take a France Télécom package for phone calls – there are alternative providers in France as well as English speaking companies and it may be more economical to shop around.

 Finding a telephone number in France

-The Yellow Pages (Pages Jaunes) directory of business and White Pages (Pages Blanches) directory of private numbers are issued and generally delivered to your home by the Post Office each year.
+The Yellow Pages (Pages Jaunes) is a directory of business.
+And White Pages (Pages Blanches) is a directory of private numbers.

 Being unlisted or ex-directory in France

 You have two options if you want to be unlisted in the telephone directories.
 The service is free and you can do it online.
-If you do not want to be on the receiving end of numerous telephone cold calls – tell France telecom at the outset that you wish to be ex-directory.
-Faiing this you have other opportunities to have your number unlisted:
+If you do not want to be on the receiving end of numerous telephone cold calls, tell France telecom at the outset that you wish to be ex-directory.
+Failing this you have other opportunities to have your number unlisted: